dylantientcheu/dylantientcheu-dev/content/articles/embracing-the-spof.md

 ---
-title: "embracing the single point of failure"
+title: embracing the single point of failure
-description: "every system has a single point of failure. it's not about having zero SPoF, but about choosing the right SPoF and monitoring it effectively."
+description: every system has a single point of failure. it's not about having zero SPoF, but about choosing the right SPoF and monitoring it effectively.
-published: "2025-02-08"
+published: 2025-02-08
 slug: embracing-the-spof
 ---